isc-projects/bind9/doc/arm/reference.rst

     This indicates the validity period of an RRSIG record (subject to inception offset and jitter).
 The default is ``P2W`` (2 weeks).

+    The :any:`signatures-validity` should be at least several multiples of the SOA expire interval, to allow for reasonable interaction between the various timer and expiry dates.

 .. namedconf:statement:: signatures-validity-dnskey
    :tags: dnssec
    :short: Indicates the validity period of DNSKEY records.